 This Water Plan has derived a number of indicative case-studies to illustrate the effect of the proposed price rises on the average bills that customers are likely to face.
-In these examples it is assumed that per capita consumption is stable across the five year period as this approach allows comparison between years.
+In these examples it is assumed that per capita consumption is stable across the five year period (and even within the year) as this approach allows comparison between years.
 However, in practice, consumption is likely to rise as Water Restrictions are lifted over the period.
 This would also act to increase bills.